AMWA-TV/info-004/README.md

 ### What does it do?

+- Provides a practical "how-to" example of how to set up a DNS-SD server for NMOS use.

+### Why does it matter?

 - DNS Service Discovery (DNS-SD) provides a simple and flexible method to discover NMOS Registration and Discovery Server (RDS) Services.

-### Why does it matter?

 - The NMOS RDS provides information about NMOS nodes, devices, and APIs.
 There must be a common way to locate the RDS in order for an NMOS component to register itself for discovery by other NMOS components.

 ### How does it work?